ginold/instagramCloneReactNative/readme.md

 # Instagram Clone - React Native

 A clone of Instagram made in React Native.
+The  goal was to learn React Native by recreating the most commonly used features of Instagram such as uploading pictures, creating posts, chat and stories.